Pylons/pyramid/docs/designdefense.rst

 with the other.
 We'll also shrink the choice of credible Python web frameworks down by at least one.
-We're also hoping to attract users from other communities (such as Zope's and TurboGears') by providing the features they need, while allowing enough flexibility to do thing in a familiar fashion.
+We're also hoping to attract users from other communities (such as Zope's and TurboGears') by providing the features they requre, while allowing enough flexibility to do things in a familiar fashion.
 Some overlap of functionality to achieve these goals is expected and unavoidable, at least if we aim to prevent pointless duplication at higher levels.
 If we've done our job well enough, the various audiences will